Dallas Attorneys for Car Accidents Caused by Failing to Yield

 If you are involved in an accident where the other driver failed to yield, there are several steps you can take to help preserve your options to pursue a legal claim for compensation.

 - If at all possible, take photos or video of the scene of the accident.
 However, you may be seriously injured and unable to take photos.
 If possible, ask someone from your family or a friend to attend the scene of the accident and get video or photos of skid marks, debris on the road, and traffic control.
+Do NOT post these photos online.

 - If you are not taken to a hospital in an ambulance, schedule an appointment with your primary care physician as soon as possible.
 Your doctor will document your accident-related injuries.
 Follow all your health care provider’s instructions about care.
 This includes seeing specialists, getting therapy, or filling prescription medications.